breached-game/CIDemo/README.md

 - Add WebGL deployment
 - Add additional EditMode and PlayMode tests
 - Expand the workflow to work with two branches "dev" and "main"
+- The work flow has been expanded to work with two branches